 This level indicates that you are meeting/exceeding the standards for the week.
 You have demonstrated that you do not need additional staff assistance in the management of your day-to-day functions and activities.
 Your time off grounds can be independent of staff supervision providing you have an approved plan.

 This handbook is designed to familiarize you with general program guidelines.
 You are responsible for learning its contents.
-On day 7, you will be given a quiz that will show us that you know and understand what is in this handbook.
 These are general guidelines only.
-You must consistently consult and follow your treatment plan and the guidance of your primary staff for additional rules and requirements that apply specifically to you.
+You must consistently consult and follow your service plan and the guidance of staff for any additional rules and requirements that apply specifically to you.